-- Have foods that cannot be gulped down but need to be chewed and require thorough mastication and aids salivation before swallowing are essential for health.
-E.g. Roti made from a mixture of wheat and gram flours, Rice which involves long frying found in dishes like pulao or biryani.
+Have foods that cannot be gulped down but need to be chewed and require thorough mastication and aids salivation before swallowing.
+For instance, roti which is made from a mixture of wheat and gram flours, rice which involves long frying found in dishes like pulao or biryani.

 Following a balanced and nutritious diet by eating the right foods and following certain healthy lifestyle habits along with the homeopathic medicines are crucial in the treatment of peptic ulcer, as it helps in preventing, treating, and, also, alleviating the symptoms and discomforts involved in the pathology of the disease.

 If you have any questions regarding any chronic disease, feel free to contact us.
 You can give us a call at +91-22-66888888 or drop in an email at email@example.com.